35 GTA 5 Locations Based on Real Life

 Why It Counts: Galileo Observatory is based on Griffith Observatory.
 It is one of the most recognizable landmark analogues because the building shape and hilltop role are both similar.

-Claim Guardrail: Do not call the in-game area Griffith Park unless using a separate source.
+Accuracy Note: Do not call the in-game area Griffith Park unless using a separate source.

 GTA 5 Beach Locations